Galois module structure of some elementary $p$-abelian extensions: Introduction

 Outside of the case where $\Gal(K/F)$ is a cyclic $p$-group, there have also been a few explorations into the module structure of $J(K)$ (and related objects) when $\Gal(K/F)$ is noncyclic.
 The interested reader may consult \cite{CheboluMinac,CMSS,Eimer,MST}.

 The feature which distinguishes this work from previous results is the base extension's group structure: in this paper we allow $\Gal(K/F)$ to be an arbitrary finite $p$-group.
-With only such a mild assumption to work with, the representation theory of $\mathbb{F}_p[\Gal(K/F)]$ is typically intractable to understand holistically.
-For example, when $p$ is an odd prime, even $\mathbb{F}_p[\mathbb{Z}/p\mathbb{Z}\oplus\mathbb{Z}/p\mathbb{Z}]$ has wild representation type.
+With such a mild assumption to work with, the representation theory of $\mathbb{F}_p[\Gal(K/F)]$ is typically intractable to understand holistically.
+For example, when $p$ is an odd prime, even $\mathbb{F}_p[\mathbb{Z}/p\mathbb{Z}\oplus\mathbb{Z}/p\mathbb{Z}]$ has a wild representation type.
 Despite the complexities from the modular representation viewpoint, we are able to compute a decomposition of $J(K)$ in this setting.
 Even more, our decomposition consists of only two isomorphism classes of indecomposable summands: one free, and one not.
-The non-free summand is best described in terms of a functorial construction on the class of $\mathbb{F}_p[\Gal(K/F)]$-modules known as the Heller operator $\Omega$; we will describe it in detail in section \ref{sec:module}.
+The non-free summand is best described in terms of a functorial construction on the class of $\mathbb{F}_p[\Gal(K/F)]$-modules known as the Heller operator, denoted $\Omega_{\mathbb{F}_p[\Gal(K/F)]}$.